Another Mad Butcher goes under: Glen Innes store placed into liquidation

 Mad Butcher Glen Innes is the latest store in the butcher chain to be liquidated, joining a now ever-growing list of fallen franchisees.

-D&V Walden Limited, trading as Mad Butcher Glen Innes in Auckland, was placed into liquidation on Monday with Peter Jollands of Jollands Callander appointed.
+D&V Walden Limited, trading as Mad Butcher Glen Innes in Auckland, was placed into liquidation on Monday with Peter Jollands of Jollands Callander appointed liquidator.

 The company is owned and directed by Damian Walden, according to Companies Office records.